A tragedy to be borne by all

 St. Peter’s Square

-The Congregation for the Eastern Churches “following, with great concern, the terrible situation in Egypt, ...
+The Plenary Assembly of the Congregation for the Eastern Churches began with a prayer for ...